garyfleming/the-board-whisperer/README.md

 ## Short Version (75-80 words)

 At this point in Agile's lifecycle, many teams have switched to using a Kanban Board.
 Some are simple, three-column trackers; others are considerably more involved.
 Yet, many teams don't know how to stop for a moment and _listen_ to their board.
 It's gently trying to nudge them about the changes that it needs to make them a better team.
 Come along and learn how we can go from simple to just complicated enough, smoothly.

+## Build

+The board diagrams are HTML and CSS Grid that live in the boards directory.
+To turn them into images, install webkit2png:

+`brew install webkit2png`

+Then run it:

+`sh ./generate-images.sh`

+Images will automagically pop-up in the images directory.